Miller Municipal Airport

 Miller Municipal Airport (ICAO: KMKA, FAA LID: MKA) is a city-owned, public-use airport located two nautical miles (4 km) east of the central business district of Miller, a city in Hand County, South Dakota, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

-Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned MKA by the FAA but has no designation from the IATA (which assigned MKA to Marianske Lazne Airport in Marianske Lazne, Czech Republic).
+Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned MKA by the FAA but has no designation from the IATA (which assigned MKA to Mariánské Lázně Airport in Mariánské Lázně, Czech Republic).